Application Instrumentation OverviewLast updated on 13 March, 2023

 - Manual Instrumentation—You can write code in your application using the OpenTelemetry API and SDK to capture and emit the trace data.
 You can use this method of instrumentation for any application that LogicMonitor supports the trace data for.
 This method requires you to forward your trace data to LogicMonitor.

 Some applications require you to use both methods of instrumentation.

-LogicMonitor supports instrumentation for the following language-specific applications:
+LogicMonitor supports instrumentation for the following languages: